 Introduction – explosive weaponsExplosive weapons are weapons that use high explosive to project blast and / or fragmentation from a point of detonation.
 Common types of explosive weapons include artillery, mortars and air-dropped bombs as well as landmines and improvised explosive devices.

-UN Agenda for Disarmament highlights need for action on impact of explosive weapons
+Seventy-one states call for action on impact of explosive weapons in joint statement ...

 On 24 October at the UN General Assembly’s First Committee in New York, seventy-one countries joined a statement led by Ireland encouraging all states to participate in international efforts to address the impacts of the use of explosive weapons in...
 Read more

 Turkey’s operations in north-eastern Syria: The devastating impact of explosive wea...